 Preparing the bundt pan

-- Equipment: I use a large bowl and handheld electric beater, but you can also make this recipe in a stand mixer with the paddle attachment at medium speed.
+I use a large bowl and an electric mixer, but you can also use a stand mixer with the paddle attachment at medium speed.

 Cream cheese glaze